ZakharovAleksey/spanish_words_frontend/README.md

 ### Action items

 List of the action items:
-- [X] Make correct authorization
-- [X] Prettify the `axios` get requests
-- [ ] Make icons to the language
-- [ ] Replace copy paste in components by making the separate component and re-use them
 - [ ] Update jwt token scheme with refresh token
-- [X] Make hash routes: to be able to go directly to the `/practice` tab

 ## Project Setup